Gennifire/Bjj_main/README.md

 -create sign up and sign in x
  -sign up keeps allowing duplicate entries
- -sign in won't let you in, even with correct results.
- -counts database queries as empty or not there
+ -sign in won't let you in, even with correct results. fixed -counts database queries as empty or not there

 -dashboard after sign in with ability to edit or remove character.